1. Home

 Do Solar Panels Need Cleaning?

-Like anything that stays outside every day and night, solar panels will eventually accumulate dirt.
-But how frequently you may have to wash your panels depends on several factors, including:
+Like anything that stays outside every day and night, solar panels will eventually accumulate dirt, dust, and other materials.
+How frequently you may have to wash your panels depends on several factors.

 So, do solar panels need cleaning?
 Our definitive answer comes in three parts: